Posted: July 20, 2023 by Helen Burnett-Nichols in Borrow, Money tips, fixed mortgage rate, variable mortgage rate

 Weighing options: fixed vs. variable mortgage rate

-Glenda Bahalla, Financial Advisor at ACU’s Regent branch, explains that it’s important to put today’s rates into perspective.
+Glenda Bahalla, Financial Advisor at ACU’s Regent branch, explains it’s important to put today’s rates into perspective.
 The rate is only one part of your overall plan when deciding on a type of mortgage.

-“The coming 25 years are not going to be like this,” she explains.
-“There are times that the rate may go up, like we are seeing now, but it’s only two years of your mortgage life.”
+The coming 25 years are not going to be like this,” she explains.
+“There are times the rate may go up, but it’s only two years of your mortgage life.

-Ultimately, deciding whether a fixed or variable rate mortgage is right for you (and even the type of fixed or variable mortgage) depends on your individual circumstances.
+Ultimately, deciding whether a fixed or variable rate mortgage is right for you – and even the type of fixed or variable mortgage – depends on your individual circumstances.
 This can include factors such as your risk tolerance, future moving plans and overall budget.

 How much mortgage can I afford?